AbdulRazzak6478/tweeterBackend/README.md

  - `word`
  - `List of tweets`
  - `rankings`

+# functionalities
-Other users should be able to like a tweet
+- Other users should be able to like a tweet
-Other users should be able to comment a tweet
+- Other users should be able to comment a tweet
-Other users should be able to retweet a tweet
+- Other users should be able to retweet a tweet
-Other users should be able to visit a profile or author and follow Search By Hashtags comment tweets, threading tweets
+- Other users should be able to visit a profile or author and follow
+- Search By Hashtags
+- comment tweets, threading tweets

 # Project setup
 - `clone this project`